 While researching for yesterday's update, Many More Women Than Men, I happened upon this press release while Googling for Morgellons.
 The strange thing was that it was at the top of the list on Google and it's five months old.
-The title is "CDC Confirms Morgellons is Real Disease".
-It references a study done in 2012 by the CDC.
-Which is one year after their infamous 3 yr study that branded Morgellons' sufferers as being delusional.
+The title is

-"The researchers concluded that the fibers are clearly biological in nature and are not implanted textile fibers.”
+The press release ends with "The researchers concluded that the fibers are clearly biological in nature and are not implanted textile fibers.”
 It may be probable to assume that since these fibers under the microscope which contain floral and root-like structures that the origin may be via a cross contamination of DNA from plants and humans by way of GMOs.

 This study opens the door for future research which is desperately needed in the environmental and epigenetic causes of Morgellons Disease with Lyme Disease and GMOs being the likely areas of interest.